 As with all reptiles, crocodiles require a diet high in calcium in UV light for proper bone development.
 Don’t feed your crocodile just meat -ensure that the meat comes with bones to best emulate the.your crocodile is likely to it in the wild young crocodiles live on a diet of small fish, juvenile waterbirds, insects, frogs, lizards and the like which they eat whole.
 Feathers, skin, bones and all which provide a rich source of calcium so don’t think that your crocodile requires its feed to be plucked, filleted, peeled or deboned.

 Ensure you do not overfeed your crocodile.
 An obese crocodile is an unhealthy crocodile.
-A neat and food can also spoil their water and cause health problems.
+Food can also spoil their water and cause health problems.

 Clearly owning a crocodile is not for everyone.
 They grow into large potentially very dangerous animals.
 Don’t for one moment think that every minute of owning a crocodile will be exciting.
 Crocodiles spend much of their time doing nothing at all.
 They need to be fed rarely and carefully.
 Building and maintaining a suitable enclosure to how the large crocodile is then to be expensive.